| |

 antibiotics and heart medication.
 Unfortunately, various organ systems began

 to fail and the end came quickly for Minnie.
+Minnie was born in

 September 1993 in Louisville, Kentucky.
 She was a good dog and, I believe,